Welcome to IU Bloomington! We're pleased to help you get started toward a great first term—just follow these steps and let us know how we can help!

 - From the available options, select to receive your IU email from Umail (Google).
 A Umail account is similar to Google Gmail.
 Click Continue.
 If you have already set up your IU computing account, you will be directed to a screen that says Done.
 It will show you the security questions that you selected when you previously completed steps 5–9.

 - Enter the passphrase you want to use in both fields.
-For information on selecting a valid and secure passphrase, see About your IU passphrase.
+For information on selecting a valid and secure passphrase, see Your IU passphrase.

 - Enroll in the Passphrase Self-Service.
 If you forget your passphrase, this tool will enable you to reset it yourself without having to contact the UITS Support Center for assistance.